Types of Air Conditioners: Find Your Perfect Chill

 Cons:

-• Less efficient than window units.
+• Often less efficient than window units.

-• Takes up floor space and can be cumbersome.
+• Takes up floor space.

-Hybrid & Geothermal Systems
+Hybrid and Geothermal Systems

 Pros: